onefrankguy/epic-loot/README.md

 Epic Loot is based on Mike Richey's [Decktet][] game [Tinker, Sailor, Soldier, Spy][tsss].

+### Technology ###

+Epic Loot uses a pseudo random number generator based on the one described in the paper, _A New Class of Invertible Mappings_, by Alexander Klimov and Adi Shamer.
+The `shuffle()` function is the same Fisher-Yates shuffle that [Mike Bostock delightfully animates][fys].

 ### Graphics ###

 The sprites are edits and recolors of [Jerom's 32x32 fantasy tileset][sprites].